 The Region filed a motion for partial accelerated decision on October 21, 1996, asserting that Spitzer had waived any claim of inability to pay under the authority of this Board's decision in In re New Waterbury, Ltd., 5 E.A.D.
 529 (EAB 1994).
 Motion for Partial Accelerated Decision on the Issue of Penalty (Oct.
 21, 1996).
-The Region noted that forty-five days had passed since Spitzer was obligated to provide financial information to the Region; that a scheduled hearing on penalty was less than thirty days away at the time that the Region's motion for partial accelerated decision was filed; that with the hearing drawing near the Region would not have ample opportunity to analyze the financial data if Spitzer ultimately provided that data; that Spitzer had ignored an order from the Presiding Officer's order would undermine the integrity of such orders.
+The Region noted that forty-five days had passed since Spitzer was obligated to provide financial information to the Region; that a scheduled hearing on penalty was less than thirty days away at the time that the Region's motion for partial accelerated decision was filed; that with the hearing drawing near the Region would not have ample opportunity to analyze the financial data if Spitzer ultimately provided that data; that Spitzer had ignored an order from the Presiding Officer to disclose the information; and that allowing Spitzer to ignore the Presiding Officer's order would undermine the integrity of such orders.
 Id. at 3-4.
-Spitzer did not respond to the Region's motion.
+Spitzer did not respond to the Region's motion.9